RengokuryuuHonokaCrimsonFlame/Teaching-HEIGVD-AMT-2019-Project-Two/doc/testing_strategy.md

 We use cucumber to implement automated functional tests for our APIs.

+These tests are usefull to know if the application returns the right http status code and if the body of the response (if one) has a correct shape.

 ## Jmeter

 We used Jmeter to load and performance test our app.